OliverM224/UOS-Website-Hacktoberfest/README.md

 # UoS Hacktoberfest 2023

-Welcome to the Website repo.
-Your goal is to complete all of the issues outlined in the issues tab of this repo.
+Welcome to the UOS Hacktoberfest event!
+To contribute, look at the issues tab, and submit your solutions.

 #### Rules
-1) Clone index.html as a starting base for your solution
+1) Copy index.html as a starting base for your solution

-2) Add your submissions to the submissions directory, name the file like this "UOS_ID-ISSUE_NAME.html"
+2) When submitting solutions, create a folder under your name in submissions, and save your work there before sending a pull request.
+(For example. /Submissions/Oliver/index.html)

-3) Multiple people can submit a solution to the same issue
+3) If you want to create your own stylesheet, please create it within your personal directory in the submissions folder.
+This is to ensure that the work of other students is kept seperate!

-Please add your answers to the "src/submissions" directory with the filename "UOS_ID-ISSUE_NAME.html" If you want to create your own stylesheet, please create one under the style directory, name it after your student ID in order to avoid conflict with other submissions.
+3) Multiple people can submit a solution to the same issue!
+(But you can't submit another solution to an issue you've already solved, these pull requests will be denied!)

-For example: s224994.css
+If you need help, feel free to ask.
+But also remember, most of these issues can be solved with a google search!
+Make sure to follow rules 2 & 3 to ensure correct formatting, otherwise your pull request may be declined.

 Written by:
 Oliver Minter - King.